remijn/pico-sexa-uart-bridge/README.md

 Raspberry Pi Pico USB-HW_and_PIO-UART Bridge
 =================================
 This expands Noltari's project to add 4 additional UARTs using the pico PIOs.
-It requires a "fix" in tinyusb - ~/pico/pico-sdk/lib/tinyusb/src/device/usbd.c (thanks hippy)

-#define CFG_TUD_EP_MAX          15

-The PIO uarts are currently all 8x1.
-They will support but not check odd/even/no parity bit

 Raspberry Pi Pico USB-UART Bridge
 =================================